 - 1 pound 26/30 shrimp shelled and deveined

 - steamed rice or fried rice for serving

 - Combine the water, sugar, honey, and walnuts in a heavy bottomed skillet.
 There’s no need to stir it, it will spread on its own as it heats up.
-Bring to a boil, and watch very carefully as the mixture first dissolves the sugar, and then starts to caramelize to an amber color.
+Bring to a boil, then reduce to medium heat*, and watch very carefully as the mixture first dissolves the sugar, and then starts to caramelize to an amber color.
 This will go from perfect to burned very quickly, so keep an eye on it, and pull it off the heat when the sugar is amber colored.

 - Remove the walnuts with a slotted spoon to a sheet of parchment paper.
 Set aside.

 - Whisk to combine the mayonnaise, sweetened condensed milk, honey, and lemon juice.
 Set aside.

 - Preheat a deep fryer to 375 degrees F.